barblin/template-cookbook/README.md

 - Sections or content that is optional will be marked with (o)

 ## Examples
+A cookbook should always have examples.
+In this template we have separated the 'How to use?' section from the 'Examples' section.
+This is optional and should only demonstrate to the reader of this template that examples are important and necessary for a cookbook.
+The 'How to use?' section should either refer to examples in this section or should provide minimal examples itself.
+Therefore this section can be named 'Examples' or 'Additional Examples' or can be integrated in the 'How to use?' section.
+But Examples are mandatory.

 ## Sources (o)
 Cite your sources.
 If you have used code or content of other pages or you reference knowledge from a book, then please provide the original sources.
 By providing references, you will allow readers to go into more detail about specific topics and also give credit to the original creator.